Shipping Verification - Regulation EU 2015/757 (MRV)

 - Pre-verification (Gap Analysis) of MRP (Monitoring and Reporting Plan)

 Why Choose Lucideon?

 Leaders in Transport Verification

-Being on the UKAS pilot scheme for accreditation, under the MRV, means that we will be in the first tranche of accredited verification bodies – no risk of late verification for your monitoring plans and emissions reports.
+We are accredited by UKAS to provide assessment of monitoring plans for and verification of GHG emissions data from maritime transport in accordance with regulation EU 2015/757 (MRV).
 We were the first verification body to receive accreditation from UKAS for EU ETS and we've verified more than $8 billion of CO2 to date.
 When the aviation sector fell under MRV in 2010, Lucideon led the way with verification of several hundred operators ranging from private jets through to national carriers and the largest budget airlines.

 Experience with MRP Approval

 What sets the MRV apart from other schemes, such as EU ETS, is that the verifier approves the monitoring plan.
 At Lucideon our team already has considerable experience with approval of monitoring plans under the EU ETS as well as with Marine Equipment Directives (2014/90/EU and 96/98/EC).
 We have ex-regulators on our team to help you understand the full process.

 Strong Relationships with Regulators